A Brief Explanation of the CFA Programs

-- L1: BEGINNING Classes: 45 minute classes.
-Meet once weekly.
-Lasts 6,7 or 8 weeks.
+- L1: BEGINNING Classes: Meet once weekly.
+Lasts 3 or 6 weeks.
 If you do not fit our schedule email us for a private lesson option.

-- L2-3: NOVICE-INTERMEDIATE Program: 45 min classes.
-Meet once or twice weekly.
+- L2-3: NOVICE-INTERMEDIATE Program: Meet once or twice weekly.
 Ongoing membership program (month to month).
 Typically lasts 4-6 months depending on if you are coming 1 or 2 days weekly.
-At this stage we do make age adjustments to these programs on an individual basis – For example a 9 year old may belong in the Future Star group rather than the Super Youth group.
+At this stage we do make age adjustments to these programs on an individual basis.

 Junior Olympic Fencing Developmental Program (JOFD)

 - Developmental in most sport programs means developing you to be an elite level athlete or to your highest potential competitively and that is the same in CFA.
 This is the same for the (NBA D league baseball teams like the Santa Cruz warriors to a youth developmental gymnastics programs – D stands for developmental).
 In CFA this program is sometimes termed the “local team”, or “youth team or younger team”.
 This program is for intermediate-advanced levels that have accomplished the tasks and met the goals of the recreational intermediate-advanced classes.
 However CFA allows some recreational students to level up into this group as long as they have the necessary skills, self discipline, work ethic, and desire to be in the program.
-We have a program for both age groups 6-9 and 10-13 with some individual adjustments made as necessary.
 There are different levels or “stages” within this program.
 All of these fencers are taking one private lesson weekly.
 If they show all the traits to be national they start taking two private lessons weekly.
 If you go to the prospective pages much more information and links will be found on the levels.